PlatziDev/Data-Engineer-Test/README.md

 Password: platzi
 Database: platzi
 </pre>
-Once you went to http://localhost:8080, create the input tables using the script **sql/creation_table_ddl.sql**, you should see something like:
+Once you are logged in, go to http://localhost:8080, click on SQL command and create the input tables using the script **sql/creation_table_ddl.sql**, you should see something like:

 ![image info](project/doc/db_general_view.png?raw=true)